jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-These ideas tend to be presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that *isn't even all that common anymore*.
+These ideas tend to be presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that, in some cases,
+*isn't even all that common anymore*.

 It is common knowledge among music theorists that Western music theories of harmonic function and other euroclassical concepts are not very useful for describing modern popular music,